NorskRegnesentral/SAM-spline/README.md

 Recent changes were made to the SAM package while we were developing our spline models.
 These recent changes have been merged into this fork, and minor changes have been made to the code so that the spline models will be usable with the newest version of SAM.
-However, the actual version of SAM that was used for creating all the results in the paper, can be found by checking out the tag "SAM-spline-paper", i.e. `git checkout tags/SAM-spline-paper`.
+However, the actual version of SAM that was used for creating all the results in the paper, can be found by checking out tags starting with "SAM-spline-paper", e.g., the tag "SAM-spline-paper-arxiv-v1", which points to the commit that was used for creating all the results in the first published version of the paper on github.
+To checkout this commit you can write `git checkout tags/SAM-spline-paper-arxiv-v1`.